KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/01-introduction.md

 Pulls out of the cross-sectional area.

-In the dimension of force, length increases.
+In the direction of force, length increases.
 Cross-sectional area decreases.

 ## Compressive Force

 Pushes into the cross-sectional area.

-In the dimension of force, length decreases.
+In the direction of force, length decreases.
 Cross-sectional area increases.

 ## Stress